vonalven/vonalven.github.io/index.md

 Up to this point, the analysis was focused only on single cities, independently from the results other cities obtain.
-Therefore, to get further insight and to be able to generalize, we will provide a globalised analysis, trying to identify similarities between different locations.
+Therefore, to get further insight and to be able to generalize, we provide a globalised analysis, trying to identify similarities between different locations.